kronos455/stunning-raspberry-waffle/index.md

-# Build a Raspberry Pi Cluster with Apache Hadoop
+# Build a Raspberry Pi Cluster to Run Apache Hadoop

 ## Preface
 This page explains how I put together the Raspberry Pi 3 Bramble.
 Because I didn't know any Linux command line when I first started, this